Low dopamine levels can diminish your brainpower and leave you feeling blue and unmotivated. Brain-boosting nootropics for dopamine may help.

 Citicoline is a choline donor nootropic that helps to activate the production and release of dopamine.
 Some researchers have suggested that citicoline (Also called CDP-Choline) may help to:

-Citicoline is also a flat-out brain booster, shown to boost energy metabolism in brain cells by 13.6%.(8) And it has been linked to benefits enhancing cognitive function overall, including focus and short term memory.
+Citicoline is also a flat-out brain booster, shown to boost brain energy metabolism by 13.6%.(8) And it has been linked to benefits enhancing cognitive function overall, including focus and short term memory.

 Lion's Mane Mushroom